-we can keep in touch with you more easily.

 Feedback

 (You don't have to answer this part of the form, but it will help us improve our forms if you do.)

-We want to make our forms easy to fill in and our go space below to give us any comments you may hav with it. •
+We want to make our forms easy to fill in and our guidance notes easy to understand.
+Please use the space below to give us any comments you may have about this form or the guidance notes that came with it.

-How long did it take you to fill in this form? ∟
+How long did it take you to fill in this form?

-We will use your feedback to improve our forms and regulations could be made simpler.
+We will use your feedback to improve our forms and regulations could be made simpler. guidance notes, and to tell the Government how

 Would you like a reply to your feedback?

 Yes please

 No thank you

 For Environment Agency use only

 Date received (DD/MM/YYYY) Our reference number

 Payment received?

 No

 Yes

 Amount received (£)